Confessing sins to God to be forgiven is the sin of unbelief

-Nowhere in the New Testament do you find believers confessing their sins to be forgiven.
-Confessing to be forgiven is an extra biblical church tradition.
+Nowhere in the New Testament do you find believers confessing their sins to God to be forgiven.
+Confessing sins to God to be forgiven is an extra biblical church tradition.
 Hebrews 10:2 says that we’re not supposed to be conscious of our sins.
-Confessing to be forgiven is the sin of unbelief in the goodness and grace of God.
+Confessing sin or sins to God, to be forgiven is the sin of unbelief in the goodness and grace of God.
 It is one of those things that seems right to man, but in the end it leads to death (Pro 14:12).
 It is a work of the flesh that kills faith, nullifies grace, and treats as unholy the blood of the covenant that sanctifies us.
 In 1 John 1:9 which most believers quote, John is writing to unbelievers who were deceived because they thought they were without sin (v8) How do we know that John is talking to unbelievers and not Christians?
 Because he is addressing people who are walking in darkness (v.6), who need to be purified from all unrighteousness (v.9) and who, by insisting that they have never sinned, are making God out to be a liar (v.10).
 What message does John have for sinners who don’t think they’re sinners?
 “Acknowledge your sinful state, turn to God and receive His gift of forgiveness.
 And what message does John have for those of us who have already turned to Jesus?
 Do we need to confess too?
 We already have!